octokit/octokit.js/HOW_IT_WORKS.md

 <a name="hooks"></a>
 ## Hooks ⑤ & ⑨

-Hooks are used TO inject functionality like authentication.
-For example, the internal [authentication plugin](lib/plugins/authentication) is registering a request hook in [lib/plugins/authentication/index.js](lib/plugins/authentication/index.js).
+Hooks are used to inject functionality like authentication.
+For example, the internal [authentication plugin](plugins/authentication) is registering a request hook in [plugins/authentication/index.js](plugins/authentication/index.js).
 The method sets the `authorization` header based on the `auth` option passed to the Octokit constructor.

 Hooks can be registered using `octokit.hook.{before|after|error|wrap}`: